awangga/nopanel/git.md

 ```

 ## Get SSH Key
-to get ssh key in your computer
+to get ssh key in your computer, and put in your github or gitlab ssh key setting.

 ```sh
 cat .ssh/id_rsa.pub